 All levels of supervisors will be held accountable for the health and safety of workers under their supervision.

-The town provides a safe and healthy workplace by supporting a formal program of education and training; preventing accidents, workplace harassment and violence, including domestic violence in the workplace; and reducing injuries and occupational illness through accident investigations, follow-up action and the recommendations of the Health and Safety Committees.
+The town provides a safe and healthy workplace by supporting a formal program of education and training, including those required by federal, provincial and regional government authorities (including the branches of public health); by preventing accidents, workplace harassment and violence, including domestic violence in the workplace; and by reducing injuries and occupational illness through accident investigations, follow-up action and the recommendations of the Health and Safety Committees.

 This policy applies to all town employees (including but not limited to full-time, part-time, students, volunteers, interns), contractors, sub-contractors, consultants, workers and every person accessing town property for services.

 Policy number: HR-MNG-005

 Section: Human Resources

 Effective date: 2006 May 29